eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 Determines the speed at which the vehicle should end its route;

-- "`current`": the vehicle will not modify it's speed when nearing arrival.
+- "`current`": the vehicle will not modify its speed when nearing arrival.
 It will drive as fast as (safely) possible. *(default behavior)*
-- `≥0`: the vehicle approaches it's arrival position to end with the specified speed
+- `≥0`: the vehicle approaches its arrival position to end with the specified speed

 ### arrivalEdge